skbormann/stata-tools/sgpv/README.md

 Second Generation P-Values (SGPV) based on the R-code by  Jeffrey D. Blume and Valerie F. Welty available [here](https://github.com/weltybiostat/sgpv)

 ## Changelog
-The changelog is taken from the ado-files
+The changelog is taken from the ado-files.

 ### General
 General remarks if updates come in larger "packages".
-*19.03.2020:
+*21.03.2020:
  * Added a dialog box for the sgpv-command.
 Instructions how to add the dialogs to the menubar can be found inside the sgpv.dlg file.
  * The dialog boxes can be also added now by running __sgpv menuInstall__ or permanently added by running __sgpv menuInstall, perm__
+ * Restructured all help files to allow a better understanding which options are mandatory and which are optional.
+ * Restructured and improved the layout of all dialog boxes.
+ * Added more examples for the original R-code to the help-files.

 * 16.03.2020:
-  * Added more examples for the original R-code to the help-files
+  * Added more examples for the original R-code to the help-files.
   * Added dialog boxes for all commands except for the sgpv-command.
 Instructions how to add the dialogs to the menubar can be found inside the respective **command**.dlg file.

 ### fdrisk
+* Version 0.97 : Added another input check for the pi0 option.
+Options altspace and nullspace deal now with spaces, but require their arguments now in "" if spaces are to be used with formulas.
 * Version 0.96 : Minor bugfixes; added all missing examples from the R-code to the help file and some more details
 * Version 0.95 : Updated documentation, added more possibilities to abbreviate options, probably last Github release before submission to SSC
 * Version 0.91 : Removed the dependency on the user-provided integrate-command -> Removed nomata option
 * Version 0.90 : Initial Github release

 ### plotsgpv
+* Version 0.98a:
+  * The option xshow() has now the same effect as in the R-code -> it sets correctly the limit of the x-axis.
+  *	Changed the default behaviour of the nullpt-option to be the same as in the R-code.
+  * Now a line is only drawn if set, before it was to 0 as a default and always drawn.
+  *	Changed the default behaviour of xtitle() option -> now a default title is shown if not set.
+  * Added do-file to make running the example in the help-file easier.
 * Version 0.98 :
   * Fixed nolegend-option -> disables now the legend as expected; minor updates to the help file and additional abbreviations for options
   * Fixed nullcol-option -> now parses correctly color names and sets the color correctly, previous only the default color was used